mediacms-io/mediacms/README.md

 - **Organization sensitive content.** In cases where content is sensitive and cannot be uploaded to external sites.

-- **Build a great community.** MediaCMS can be customized (URLs, logos, fonts, aesthetics) so that you create a highly customized video portal for your community!
+- **Build a great community.** StreamPod VMS can be customized (URLs, logos, fonts, aesthetics) so that you create a highly customized video portal for your community!

 - **Personal portal.** Organize, categorize and host your content the way you prefer.